 What makes a great apprentice tale then is not the overall plot structure, since this is more or less the same in each story.
 Rather what makes it outstanding is some aspect of how the story is told.
 The Harry Potter novels, for example, follow otherwise normal central characters, whom children can identify with, in their interactions with lovably (or scarily) eccentric characters.
 Lord of the Rings creates a multi-layered, all-encompassing world into which readers can escape.

-This summary doesn't give away much.
-So much of everything Le Guin writes has to do with the environment, the interaction of the character's mind with his surroundings.
-Is he really fighting an external force, or just part of himself?
+Is Ged really fighting an external force, or just part of himself?
 We're never quite sure.
 The quest is psychological and moral as much as physical.

 I am not sure at the end though whether we really have learned anything of significance.
-The novel certainly hints that great revelations about the human condition and psyche are being made.
-But I suspect you need to have a mystical bent for this to seem profound.
+The novel certainly implies great revelations about the human condition and psyche are being made.
+But you may need to have a mystical bent to begin with for this to seem profound.

 Perhaps, it's best to take Earthsea, like all works of fantasy, as metaphorically introspective into our inner contradictions.

 Which is to say, with a grain of salt.
 Making it all the tastier.